odmina/stratified/stratified.md

 The function:

 1. Checks if `gv` was provided and groups `dtst` by `gv` (if provided), outcome and exposure
 2. Creates a data frame for a plot, with the counts in each group.
-Since counts are often used in tables summarising data from case-control and case-crossover studies, it also creates character variable `weight_string` to display patient counts on the bars (to my best knowledge displaying it nicely cannot be achieved without creating additional variable)
+Since counts are often used in tables summarizing data from case-control and case-crossover studies, it also creates character variable `weight_string` to display patient counts on the bars (to my best knowledge displaying it nicely cannot be achieved without creating additional variable)
 3. Draws the plot
 4. If `gv` is provided it uses it for `facet_wrap`.